dearrudam/java-studies/java-articles/object-as-catch-all-type/src/main/java/object-as-catch-all-type.md

 Regardless of the type of object, you can only interact with it through its **interface**.
 In this context the "interface" word means the exposed methods declared on its class.

 A **class** is a blueprint for an object.
 When you define a class, you're specifying its type, the structure and behavior of the objects created from it.
 The class defines the attributes (data) and methods (behavior) that the objects will have.
-These methods allow objects to interact with one another.
+These methods allow objects to interact with one application.

 The `Object` class includes some common methods, such as `toString()`, `equals()`, and `hashCode()`.
 These methods are useful in many cases, but they are not sufficient when you want to interact with specific methods of a particular class.